SkoolNotes/Taproot/2020BIO101/KBhBIO101Enzymes.md

 The process of enzymes doing things.

-1. The reactant (called "substrate") fits into a pocket in the enzyme specifically for the
+1. The reactant (called "substrate") fits into a pocket ("active sin the enzyme for the reaction to occur
+2. The enzyme rearrange itself slightly to hold